THS-International/website/src/markdown-pages/faq.md

           since we cannot accomodate more people due to space and budget.
         title: Do I have to be a new masters or exchange student at KTH to attend?
       - description: >-
+          Unfortunately, you cannot bring a guest to our events.
+This is due to making sure that all of our students get a fair chance to attend events.
+        title: >-
+          Can I bring a guest (ex. significant other, sibling, or parent) to events?
+      - description: >-
           You can find the Fall 2020 Reception rules [here](https://bit.ly/RulesIntRecFall2020).
 By using our signup system
           and participating in Reception events you automatically agree to these